IlyaPokamestov/ReCaptchaValidator/README.md

 {% endblock %}
 ```

-If you need to customize from widget, keep free to change template in %kernel_root%/Resources/DS/ReCaptcha/views/form_div_layout.twig
+If you need to customize from widget, feel free to change template in %kernel_root%/Resources/DS/ReCaptcha/views/form_div_layout.twig

 Copyright
 ---------